adamjamesreid/mfed/README.md

 # mfed v1.0
-The mfed pipeline is designed for analysing DamID-seq data.
+The mfed pipeline was designed for analysing DamID-seq data in a collaboration with the Brand group at the Gurdon Institute, University of Cambridge.
 Initially the reads are mapped using the nf-core/chipseq pipeline, then all in silico GATC fragments are filtered based on size and number of mapping reads.
 The filtered fragments are used as a peakset in DiffBind and DESeq2 is used to look for fragments enriched between Dam-fusion samples and Dam-only samples.

 ## Contents